Optimization-Conscious Econometrics Summer School

 The Summer School is designed for graduate students focused in econometrics who want to strengthen their background in optimization.
 Qualified applicants should have completed their second year field courses in econometrics.

-Students would likewise attend the BFI OCE II Conference, on June 9-10.
+Students would likewise attend the OCE Conference III, on June 7-8.

 Registration